ntmkhanh/brio/README.md

 1. Finetuning Base Model
+  Using the `Finetuning_base_model` notebook for the finetuning process.
-2. Using brio_tokenized.py to produce .tokenized of .source and .target.
+3. Using brio_tokenized.py to produce .tokenized of .source and .target.
 Example:
 ```console
 python brio_tokenize.py --fin ./train.source --fout ./train.source.tokenized
 ```